The CAB's (Compression Airway Breathing) of Handling Medical Emergencies:

 - The device will charge and signal that a shock is indicated.
 Announce: “Shock is indicated.
 Stand clear!
 I’m going to shock on three!”
 Verify that no one is touching the patient.
 Press the “shock” button when signaled to do so.
 If the AED says, “No shock advised!
 Check for signs of life (movement, coughing, and pulse).
 If no signs are present, start CPR for 2 minutes and listen for the prompts of the AED!”
 Keep Pads and AED ON until 911 personnel tell you to turn OFF AED and remove PADS!

 Repeat CPR and steps “Analyze” and “Shock” until the abnormal heart rhythm is no longer present.
 The rescuer should deliver ONE shock and then immediately resume CPR, beginning with chest compressions.
 2 ventilations/30 compressions.
 Do 5 cycles (2/30) about 2 minutes of CPR, the AED should then analyze and deliver another single shock if indicated.
 The cycle is then repeated.

 - Academic Center – 1st floor near the big screen TV

-- Health Sciences Building – 1st floor near room 163 in the EWU Dental Clinic and 3rd floor hear the elevators and pay phone.
-Both AED’s in HSB had pediatric pads.
+- Health Sciences Building – 1st floor near room 163 in the EWU Dental Clinic and 3rd floor near the elevators and pay phone.
+Both AED’s in HSB have pediatric pads.